-Nonverbal communication—we’ve learned in the preceding discussion—is the sending and receiving of wordless messages using a wide range of human behaviours; people's actions or attributes such as body movementsOpens in new window, eye contactOpens in new window, facial expressionsOpens in new window, appearance, the use of touch and space, and tone of voice that have socially shared significance and stimulate meaning in others.
+Nonverbal communication is the sending and receiving of wordless messages using a wide range of human behaviours; people's actions or attributes such as body movementsOpens in new window, eye contactOpens in new window, facial expressionsOpens in new window, appearance, the use of touch and space, and tone of voice that have socially shared significance and stimulate meaning in others.

 Nonverbal communicationOpens in new window is an integral part of the total meaning of a messageOpens in new window.
 The ability to understand the characteristics of nonverbal communication enhances your understanding of other people’s meaning and helps to eliminate communication barriersOpens in new window.

 We can examine the characteristics of Nonverbal Communication under the following headings:

 While we might shut our mouths and resist ourselves from speaking, it is quite impossible that we stop behaving.
 Our behaviour—whether deliberate or inadvertent—is always active.
 Try as you may, you just cannot stop sending nonverbal messages.

 In as much as someone is aware of your presence and is able to process your nonverbal demeanour, it is impossible for you not to communicate.
 Because listeners tend to process nonverbal cues automatically and almost unconsciously, even if you turn your turn back on the listener and remove yourself from his or her sight, you are communicating.

 Although we may send nonverbal messages deliberately or involuntarily, their meaning depends on how they are interpreted.
 Hence, what we communicate may be ambiguous and subject to misinterpretation.